Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-After suffering varicella, the Herpes zoster virus remains in the body in a latent state, localizing primarily in the sensory ganglia of the spinal nerves and the trigeminal nerve.
+After chickenpox, the Herpes zoster virus remains in the body in a latent state, localizing primarily in the sensory ganglia of the spinal nerves and the trigeminal nerve.
 When reactivated, the virus causes the formation of a characteristic vesicular rash and the appearance of pain in the innervation zone of the corresponding nerve root.

 Symptoms of postherpetic neuralgia